bormaxi8080/osint-timeline/DRAFT.md

 Complience Check Lite.
 An information and analytical tool for identifying formal, hierarchical, and regulatory inconsistencies in documents, orders, and court decisions: https://github.com/gogi2305/compliance-check-lite

+YouFundThis.
+For anyone into research, investigations, or OSINT, this tool is a gem.
+It’s a searchable database of government grants, loans, and subsidies, showing exactly which businesses received funding from gas stations to restaurants, and beyond.
+Filter by business, state, funding type, or amount and uncover patterns, connections, and insights that aren’t obvious at first glance.
+A clean, simple way to follow the money and turn public data into actionable intelligence: https://youfundthis.com/

 ----

 **Universal Search & AI:**